JvanKatwijk/qt-dab/README.md

 	Copyright of libraries used - Qt, qwt, fftw, portaudio, libsamplerate, ;ibusb-1, libfaad, libfdk-aac,
 	- is gratefully acknowledged.

+	In developing Qt-DAB many people have contributed, special thanks to
+	* Herman Wijnants,
+	* Andreas Mikula,
+	* and Jarod Middelman
+	for continuous feedback and suggestions, and

+	* Rolf Zerr
+	* Stefan Poeschel for important code contributions.

 	Qt-DAB is distributed under e GPL V2 library,  in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A